Thoughts

 12. You believe vehemently that football is played with a round, spotted ball.

-13. You like everything from Reggae to Japanese Rap music.
+13. You like all kinds of music; from Reggae to Japanese Rap.

 14. You know the difference between patriotism and nationalism.